jeremyButtler/pandoc-ditaa/README.md

 1. java-path: path to java (can be used in ymal header)
   - Default: java (java in path), /usr/bin
-  - Change paht to java using the ymal header: "java-path: /usr/local/jdk-1.8.0/bin/java"
+  - Change path to java using the ymal header: "java-path: /usr/local/jdk-1.8.0/bin/java"
 2. ditaa-path: path to ditaa aplication (can be used in ymal header)
   - Default target file: ditaa-0.11.0.jar, ditaa.jar, ditaa_0.9.jar (source forge download, no compile needed, but bit old)
   - Default path: working directory, /usr/local/bin, C:\\\\program\\files